rust-lang/rust/src/doc/rustc-dev-guide/src/mir-passes.md

 then `mir_const_qualif(D)` would succeed if it came before `mir_validated(D)`, but fail otherwise.
-Therefore, `mir_validated(D)` will **force** `mir_const_qualif` before it actually steals, thus ensuring that the reads have already happened:
+Therefore, `mir_validated(D)` will **force** `mir_const_qualif` before it actually steals, thus ensuring that the reads have already happened (remember that [queries are memoized](./query.html), so executing a query twice simply loads from a cache the second time):

 ```
 mir_const(D) --read-by--> mir_const_qualif(D)